 It was difficult to make the pendulum swing in a plane instead of an ellipse.
 After several attempts with various techniques of holding the bob and dropping it we always got some kind of ellipse instead of a plane.
 This adds to our error because it is more difficult to locate and mark the pendulum arc’s apex.
 A way to do it is to suspended the bob by tying it off with a piece of string and letting it settle, then burn through the string.
 The bob would then drop without any outside force and swing in a plane.
 Since it is against the Antarctica Treaty to have any open flames at the South Pole we could not do this.
 After much practice Mike Town got very adept at dropping the bob so that it arced in a plane.

 We have demonstrated a physical phenomenon confirming that we are on the axis of rotation of the Earth.
 Although the result matches our hypothesis and nothing new has been discovered, we have placed ourselves among the stars, and standing beside Galileo in recognition of our planet as a rotating sphere floating in the heavens.
 We have thus enhanced our own understanding of our place in the Universe.
 The South Pole Foucault Pendulum is still in place and periodically one of us will go out and start it swinging and take further data to refine our findings.

-[Note: this page was originally published on Al Baker's page on the Sonoma State University web site in 2001; I have adjusted the HTML slightly and removed the dead links.
-In June 2012 the original page appeared here.]
+[Note: this page was originally published on Al Baker's former page on the Sonoma State University web site in 2001; I have adjusted the HTML slightly and removed the dead links--Bill]